wernervanmele/esp-idf-hassio-powermon/README.md

 The PZEM-004T module require 5Volts, the ESP32 mcu requires 3.3Volts so it is recommended to use a level shifter for the serial connection.
 Available on Amazon or Aliexpress or your local store, search for "Level Shifter 3.3v to 5v".

-A ESP32 board is required as well, probably any kind of ESP32 base dev board will do but unfortunately I've tried with an Wemos LOLIN ESP32S3 mini board but couldn't get it to work probably due to lack of knowledge on my side, the S3 is a bit different.
+A ESP32 board is required as well, probably any kind of ESP32 base dev board will do ~~but unfortunately I've tried with an Wemos LOLIN ESP32S3 mini board but couldn't get it to work probably due to lack of knowledge on my side, the S3 is a bit different.~~
+And recently tested a LILYGO ESP32-S3 T-Display with success ! :-).
 In my setup I used a NodeMCU clone alike ESP-WROOM-32 based mini board (MH-ET Live ESP32 MiniKIT to be exact :-) ).

 ![](images/ESP_PowerMon_bb.jpg)